 One of the top students for that year asked to speak, and on behalf of the entire class I was named “Teacher of the Year.”

 Forget the standing ovation I received from the students and my colleagues.

 Forget the flimsy piece of paper that the certificate was printed on.

 Take away all that and you only have left what matters…

 You can’t buy that kind of love and appreciation.
-I miss my kids everyday.
+I miss my students everyday and speak of them often… Yes, even all these years later.
 Sniffle.